kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-particle-effects.md

 ### Embers:

-The most detailed one of the 5 layers, the embers follow a path with an increased jittering towards the end of their lifecycle and feature a shader that simulates the "burning" of the embers.
+The most detailed of the five layers, the embers follow a path with increasing jitter toward the end of their lifecycle and feature a shader that simulates the "burning" of the embers.

 <details>
 <summary>C++ code snippet that produces the movement path for the embers</summary>